jmbaur/ipwatch/README.md

 # IPWatch

-Run hooks (code, executables, etc.) on changes to IP addresses.
+Stream json output to stdout on changes to IP addresses.